CS2103AUG2016-T09-C1/main/docs/UserGuide.md

    This app will not work with earlier versions of Java 8.

 1. Download the latest `inbx_0.jar` from the [releases](../../../releases) tab.
-2. Copy the file to the folder you want to use as the home folder for your Task Manager
+2. Copy the file to the folder you want to use as the home folder for inbx_0
-3. Double-click the Task Manager
+3. Double-click the inbx_0 icon
 4. Double-click the Task Manager.jar file to start the app.
 The GUI should appear in a few seconds.
  > <img src="images/GUI.png" width="600">

 5. Type a command in the command box and press <kbd>Enter</kbd> to execute it. <br>